-About Belgian crime fiction : ""Hilde Vandermeeren is one of the few exceptions in Flanders, where the literary market is still dominated by male writers.
-Labeled as psychological thrillers, her books reached international success and have been translated in different languages, also winning important literary prizes."
+About Belgian crime fiction : ""Hilde Vandermeeren is one of the few exceptions in Flanders, where the literary market is still dominated by male writers."
 Her trilogy with criminal lawyer Walter Damen and her other work are part of this international European project of the KU Leuven http://www.detect-project.eu

 Hilde Vandermeeren (°1970) lives with her family in Torhout, Belgium.
 She studied psychology in Leuven en started her career teaching young adults.
 Her first children’s book, published in 2001, was the start of a writing career which led to over forty publications for young children and teens.
 More than 30 books were translated into Danish, German, Spanish, Korean, French and Chinese.

 She was awarded several national and international prizes: Zilveren Griffel (2005), Vlag & Wimpel (2006 and 2013), White Raven (2007), Boekenwelp (2007) and the Hercule Poirot Prize 2017 for the best Flemish Crime Novel of the Year.